-1 l chicken broth, 1 good handful each of young vegetables, chopped bite-size: Carrots, cauliflower, kohlrabi, leeks, celery, spring onions (only the whites and light greens); chervil leaves, salt and cayenne pepper.
+1 l chicken broth, 1 good handful each of young vegetables, chopped bite-size: Carrots, cauliflower, kohlrabi, leeks, celery, scallions (just the whites and light greens); chervil leaves, salt and cayenne pepper.

 Bring the broth to a boil, then add in whichever chopped vegetable takes the longest to cook.
 Most of the time it will be carrots.
 Cover and wait for the broth to boil again and now follow with the vegetable that takes the second longest, celeriac for instance.
 And so on.
-Finally, after the spring onions have landed in the pot, bring to the boil again, taste for the salt, sprinkle a pinch of cayenne into the soup - and turn off the flame, about ½ hour before serving.
+Finally, after the scallions have landed in the pot, bring to a boil again, taste for salt, sprinkle a pinch of cayenne into the soup - and turn off the flame, about ½ hour before serving.

-Now the soup is simmering with the residual heat: the vegetables are cooked but not mushy, the flavours combine; yet all the ingredients retain their own flavour - and on top of that the broth remains wonderfully clear.
-Before serving, reheat the soup, season one last time, grate a touch of nutmeg over the top and garnish with the chervil.
+Now the soup draws with the residual heat at its leisure: the vegetables become cooked but not mushy, the flavors combine; yet all the ingredients retain their own flavor - and on top of that, the broth remains wonderfully clear.
+Before serving, reheat the soup, season one last time, grate a touch of nutmeg over the top, and garnish with the chervil.

 4 char fillets with skin, 2 shallots, salt, pepper, 1 handful young sorrel leaves, 2 tbsp butter, 1/8 l white wine, 3 tbsp cream.